Ridhwana/rails/guides/source/caching_with_rails.md

 ### Fragment Caching

-Dynamic web applications usually build pages with a variety of components not all of which have the same caching characteristics.
-When different parts of the page need to be cached and expired separately you can use Fragment Caching.
+Dynamic web applications build pages with a variety of components not all of which have the same caching characteristics.
+For example, a static component, such as a site logo, will have a longer caching duration compared to other more dynamic components.
+To cache and expire different parts of the page separately you can use Fragment Caching.

 Fragment Caching allows a fragment of view logic to be wrapped in a cache block and served out of the cache store when the next request comes in.